+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Hakkeijima Sea Paradise is a large amusement park located on a small island about 30 minutes south of central Yokohama.
 Here you can find everything from beautiful park areas and shops to restaurants and rides.
 The main attractions, however, are the large aquarium Aqua Resort and the amusement park Pleasure Land.
 At the aquarium, you can see everything from walruses and giant tortoises to dolphins and polar bears.

-When you’re tired of looking at marine animals, you head on to Pleasure Island, where you can free fall over the water at a height of 107 meters, or ride around on the spinning traditional carousel.
+When you’re tired of looking at marine animals, you head on to Pleasure Island, where you can free-fall over the water at a height of 107 meters, or ride around on the spinning traditional carousel.
 Entrance to the island itself is free, but there is a charge if you want to ride the carousel or go to the aquarium.

 taking foto of painting